codalab/codalab-worksheets/docs/REST-API-Reference.md

   whether or not it is an archive, default is 'contents'
 - `unpack`: (optional) 1 if the uploaded file should be unpacked if it is an archive, or 0 otherwise, default is 1
-- `simplify`: (optional) 1 if the uploaded file should be 'simplified' if it is an archive, or 0 otherwise, default is 1.
 - `finalize_on_failure`: (optional) 1 if bundle state should be set to 'failed' in the case of a failure during upload, or 0 if the bundle state should not change on failure.
 Default is 0.